+With increased competition, the roll-out of 4G and expanding development in new solutions such as cloud services, Cyprus is continuously re-evaluating and upgrading its technology sphere.
+A key development in support of Cyprus’ digital strategy is the launch of the country’s first-ever Science and Technology Park (STP) in Pentakomo, near Limassol.
+The large scale project is a welcome move and will create applied research and development centres as well as office and support facilities tailored for science and technology companies.
+A key objective is also to promote business incubators in a bid to expand the range of opportunities for research and development.
+The planned STP, located near the country’s main electricity power station and a short distance from the island’s main ports and airports, provides strategic investors with an interesting opportunity to finance, design, build and manage a landmark project.
+The tender notice was published in 2015 and has already attracted international interest.
+To sweeten the deal for foreign investors, Cyprus offers various incentives, such as tax breaks, greater flexibility in authorisation procedures and easier application process for residence and employment permits.
+In addition, investors will have tax-breaks for expenditure on acquiring patents or copyrights, buying shares in innovative businesses and start-ups, and additional breaks for the cost of buying fixed assets to be used in innovative operations.
 As a business services hub it is crucial for Cyprus to keep up with cutting-edge technology, and a new mentality geared towards innovation is slowly opening the market for more current and sophisticated tech solutions.
 International giants such as Microsoft, Oracle, SAP and IBM have been on the ground, supporting Cyprus’ tech evolution for many years, but there is room for further development and growth in the sector.
 Recognising that Information and Communication Technologies (ICT) are a catalyst to increase productivity and economic growth, Cyprus launched its ‘Digital Strategy’ in 2012.
-The strategy, which is line with the Digital Agenda for Europe, promotes the use of ICT in all sectors of the economy in a bid to increase private sector competiveness and to modernise the public sector.
+The strategy, which is line with the Digital Agenda for Europe, promotes the use of ICT in all sectors of the economy in a bid to increase private sector competitiveness and to modernise the public sector.

 The country’s digital agenda outlines a series of key objectives, which include connecting Cyprus with high-speed networks and to promote competition to create a more sophisticated infrastructure and cost-effective services.
-Modernising public administration through electronic services is a top priority, and in January 2016 Cyprus signed a memorandum with Estonia in the field of eGovernance and ICT.
+Modernising public administration through electronic services is a top priority, and in 2016 Cyprus signed a memorandum with Estonia in the field of eGovernance and ICT.
 Through the agreement, Cyprus will benefit from Estonia’s extensive knowledge and pioneering know-how in eGovernance, which could result in annual savings of 2% of GDP.
 Another aspect is the creation of tools to promote eDemocracy, by consolidating government data centres and setting up call centres and online services to better inform both citizens and businesses about government services.
 Cyprus has also been looking at ways to encourage economic institutions, including government departments, to use technologies or implement policies and practices that are environmentally friendly both in production cycles and operations.

-Compared to many of its European counterparts and regional neighbours such as Israel, Cyprus is still in its infancy in terms of its start-up ecosystem.
+Compared to many of its European counterparts, Cyprus is still in its infancy in terms of its start-up ecosystem.
 However, the past few years have seen a leap in the provision of funding, support and mentoring opportunities to aspiring entrepreneurs and innovators.
-Start-up accelerators such as the Cyprus Business Angels Network, Cypriot Enterprise Link, Chrysalis Leap and Repower Cyprus have all boosted the environment, along with events such as Hack Cyprus Hackathons, the CleanLaunchpad Competition, as well as Startup Weekend and Startup Live.
-Youth unemployment is a serious challenge Cyprus has yet to overcome, but is also breeding more innovation in the ranks of the young.
-Homegrown talent and a burgeoning tech landscape have already launched some inspirational success stories.
+Start-up accelerators such as the Cyprus Business Angels Network, Cypriot Enterprise Link, Chrysalis Leap and Repower Cyprus have all boosted the environment, along with events such as Hack Cyprus Hackathons, the Clean Launchpad Competition, as well as Start-up Weekend and Start-up Live.
+Home-grown talent and a burgeoning tech landscape have already launched some inspirational success stories.

 Cyprus has big plans to become a centre of excellence for technology development, and with so much untapped potential the island provides interesting opportunities for tech-savvy investors and innovators.
 Both Cyprus University of Technology and the University of Cyprus are providing increasing numbers of highly qualified graduates to meet the sector’s growing demand, while the Cyprus Institute – a world class research establishment – is engaged in several ground-breaking and technologically innovative projects.
 With its strategic geographical location and established framework for technology and research initiatives, Cyprus is perfectly placed to realise the European vision of a digitally democratised society and see substantial growth in coming years.